jeniok12/golang-tdd-example/README.md

 PASS
 ```

-Let's add test for the negative flow
+Let's add a test for the negative flow:

 ```golang
 // quote/quote_test.go